Pwd9000-ML/blog-devto/posts/2022-DevOps-Terraform-Sensitive-Output/DevOps-Terraform-Sensitive-Output.md

 ## Sensitive Function

-Another way to mark out put sensitive is by using the `sensitive()` function. in the demo [configuration](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments/tree/master/04_App_Acr) let's change the way we send `app_settings` to the app service configuration by creating a dynamic `locals` config instead of a variable:
+Another way to mark output as sensitive is by using the `sensitive()` [function](https://www.terraform.io/language/functions/sensitive). in the demo [configuration](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments/tree/master/04_App_Acr) let's change the way we send `app_settings` to the app service configuration by creating a dynamic `locals` config instead of a variable:

 ```hcl
 ## local.tf ##